 The Blocked Inlet Proving switch electrical contacts are normally closed.
 The blocked inlet proving switch electrical contacts will open when an increase in negative pressure (vacuum) occurs in the intake vent pipe.
 The switch is connected to the pressure tap on the PVC flange connected to the inlet of the blower.
-When this switch prevents the unit from igniting, most likely the intake is blocked by some means.
+If the switch is open, most likely the intake is blocked by some means.
 Verify that the air intake pipe and air intake vent terminal are free of obstructions that may prevent air from entering the unit.
 Also check that the equivalent feet of vent pipe for the specific model has not been exceeded.
-Check the vent length tables on page 11.
+Check the vent length tables on Page 11.